-Actually, they were probably just considered normal, but after the introduction of the “live” ball, they needed some way to describe the distinction.
+Actually, they were probably just considered normal, but after the introduction of the “live” ball, fans needed some way to describe the distinction.

 In 1910 someone put lightweight cork in the center of the ball instead of solid rubber.
 That made the ball much more “lively,” hence the term “live” ball.
 It seemed to make the game more lively, too, because batters could suddenly hit the ball much farther.
 The number of .300 hitters in the major leagues tripled the first year after the introduction.
 The cork filled ball was secretly introduced during the World Series of 1910.
 (What I couldn’t find out was whether it was secretly introduced for the use of only one team.)

-So pitchers had to find a new way to make the baseballs less slick without making them brown.
+The new rule required pitchers to find a new way to make the baseballs less slick without making them brown.
 In 1938, a third base coach named Lena Blackburne discovered the “perfect” mud in a New Jersey swamp.
-Sold as Blackburne’s Rubbing Mud, it was soon used by all major league teams AND is still used today, still harvested from a secret location in New Jersey.
+Sold as Blackburne’s Rubbing Mud, it was soon used by all major league teams AND remains in use today, still harvested from a secret location in New Jersey.
 A half pound “personal size” jar costs $24, which gives the phrase “cheap as dirt” a whole different meaning.

-While there have been some changes over the intervening years such as the use of different types of wool to wind around the core, the basic ball itself has changed surprisingly little over the last 100 years.
-In 1974 they did switch from using horsehide to cowhide instead, much to the relief of Mr. Ed but the consternation of the Chick-Fil-A cows.
-And MLB just recently started experimenting with a new tackier surface on baseballs that won’t require the use of rubbing mud.
-Pitchers given the new bright white non-muddied baseballs thought they looked weird.
+While there have been some modifications over the intervening years such as the use of different types of wool to wind around the core, the basic ball itself has changed surprisingly little over the last 100 years.
+In 1974 baseball manufacturers switched from using horsehide to cowhide, much to the relief of Mr. Ed but the consternation of the Chick-Fil-A cows.
+And MLB recently started experimenting with a new tackier surface on baseballs that won’t require the use of rubbing mud.
+Pitchers examining the new bright white non-muddied baseballs thought they looked weird.
 For the sake of Blackburne’s—and tradition—I hope the new baseballs don’t catch on.

 For all those of you happy to see the return of the”Boys of Summer,” Happy Opening Day!